Large N Optimization for multi-matrix systems: Methods

-for some $\tau\in S_n\times S_m$.
-Once we remove this redundancy we have a complete set of loops.
-To develop some intuition for this description, note that if $\tau$ belongs to the cyclic group $\mathbb{Z}_{n+m}$ generated by the $n+m$ cycle given by $(123\cdots n+m)$, then the equality (\ref{redundant}) expresses nothing but the cyclicity of the trace.
-In general, we need to divide by more than just cyclicity and (\ref{redundant}) is a convenient way to correctly account for all redundancies.

-The truncation of loop space that we employ restricts $n+m\le L_{\rm max}$ a fixed maximum loop length.
+\paragraph{Loop counting.} Consider the hermitian two-matrix model.
+The truncation of loop space that we employ restricts $n+m\le L_{\rm max}$ a fixed maximum loop length, where $n$ and $m$ denote the number of $M_1$ and $M_2$ in a loop, respectively.
 It is interesting to count the number of loops as a function of $L_{\rm max}$.
 This counting is a useful input to the numerical implementation since it specifies how many variables appear in the numerical minimization.
-We find an extremely rapid growth of the number loops with increasing $L_{\rm max}$.
+There is an extremely rapid growth of the number of loops with increasing $L_{\rm max}$.
 The counting problem can be solved with a standard application of Polya theory \cite{Bianchi:2003wx}.
 We start by introducing the single letter partition function, which for two matrices is

 The single trace partition function, which counts the number of loops, is now given by

 The sum is over all integers $n$.
 At each $n$ there is a second sum over $d$ which runs over the divisors of $n$, i.e. all the integers that can be divided into $n$ without remainder.
 The function $\varphi (d)$ is the Euler totient function.
 The degree $L$ contribution to $F(x,y)$ counts single trace operators constructed from $L$ matrices.
 The coefficient ${\cal N}_{n,m}$ of the monomial of degree $n$ in $x$ and degree $m$ in $y$ counts the number of loops that can be constructed using $n$ $M_1$s and $m$ $M_2$s.
 The first few terms of $F(x,y)$ are